Consultation Support

 The consultations between the federal government and Tribal governments provide critically important venues to address violence against American Indian and Alaska Native women.
 NIWRC provides national leadership to end violence against Native women by providing political clarity about the root cause of violence, centering Indigenous worldviews, and vigorously advocating for the restoration of Tribal sovereignty and safety for Native women.
 This includes offering consultation support to educate on outstanding issues related to the federal trust responsibility to Indian nations and to assist Tribal leaders in developing testimony.

-Our primary goal is to help identify priority issues and assist in the development of recommendations for systemic improvements to increase the safety of Native women.
-Our staff hold informational webinars and provide resource materials to help Tribal leaders, grassroots advocates, and Tribal coalitions prepare for consultations and engage with the federal government.
+Our primary goal is to help identify priority issues and develop recommendations for systemic improvements to increase the safety of Native women.
+Our staff holds informational webinars and provides resource materials to help Tribal leaders, grassroots advocates, and Tribal coalitions prepare for consultations and engage with the federal government.
 For questions or assistance, please submit a request through our Contact Us page.

 Note: The information and resources provided below will be updated appropriately as new dates and registration information becomes available.